 Use your target keyword, but do it naturally.
 And use variations.
 We call them LSIs.
 So, for example, if you were writing a post targeting ‘unique baby names’, you should also include terms like ‘unusual names for babies’ ‘uncommon baby names’ or ‘modern names’.

 Here’s a great (and free!) tool you can use to search for LSIs:

 This is an area that often gets forgotten!
 Use your keyword in your image titles and alt text to give Google an indication as to what the images are about.

 Once you’re done writing your blog post, go through your previous posts.
 Look for natural, organic mentions of your keyword.
 Then use this anchor text to link back to your new post.
-Interlinking and appropriate anchor text is a hugely important part of SEO and shouldn’t be overlooked.
+Internal linking and appropriate anchor text are hugely important parts of SEO and shouldn’t be overlooked.

 Use your keywords when promoting your content across social media.
 Keywords should also be used as hashtags in social media updates, to make it easier for people to find your content.

 If you are guest posting on another website and building links back to your website, use anchor text to your advantage.
 Link back to your post using your target keyword — it will give Google even more context on what your post covers.

 As we all know, SEO is a bit of a minefield, and the rules have a habit of changing from update to update.
 It’s always worth keeping up with articles to ensure your SEO remains on point and your amazing articles can be found.